kammitama5/kammitama5.github.io/_posts/2017-7-28-Friday-July-28th.md

 ## Things to be done

 - Debug Deployment (not actual deployment, which I think is fine.
 The error is local (db)
+- I've finished the Presentation and the README.md, but I may also update (if there is time) with install instructions
 - Continue Nanodegree and finish up this chapter (I have about 40 days to do this)

 ## Other plans...